aya-prover/aya-prover-docs/src/blog/bye-hott.md

 We will not adapt the following features from XTT:

-1. Partial elements are first-class citizens, i.e. they have manifest "cubical" phases.
+1. Partial elements are first-class citizens, i.e. they have pervasive "cubical" phases.
    Instead we will have first class total elements and use a `Partial` type to represent partial elements.
 2. Intervals are not types.
 We will adapt the 2LTT-style solution from Cubical Agda, which has some universes to classify exo-types.